Yelp/elastalert/docs/source/elastalert.rst

 ``--debug`` will run ElastAlert in debug mode.
 This will increase the logging verboseness, change all alerts to ``DebugAlerter``, which prints alerts and suppresses their normal action, and skips writing search and alert metadata back to Elasticsearch.
+Not compatible with `--verbose`.

+``--verbose`` will increase the logging verboseness, which allows you to see information about the state of queries.
+Not compatible with `--debug`.

 ``--start <timestamp>`` will force ElastAlert to begin querying from the given time, instead of the default, querying from the present.
 The timestamp should be ISO8601, e.g.  ``YYYY-MM-DDTHH:MM:SS`` (UTC) or with timezone